ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 Set the manifest architecture field to ``@CLICK_ARCH@`` and the framework field to ``@CLICK_FRAMEWORK@`` to have Clickable replace them with the appropriate values.

+Set the apparmor policy to ``@APPARMOR_POLICY@`` to have Clickable replace it with an appropriate value based on the framework.

 Specify where to put the compiled click by ``--output``.

 Builds libraries specified in the project config using the ``libs`` parameter.